Exploratory Data Analysis (EDA)

 text feature has some good signal for the respective classes and matches our intuition.
 We can repeat this for the description

-text feature as well.
+text feature as well and see similar quality signals.
 This information will become useful when we decide how to use our features for modeling.

 To cite this content, please use: